bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ### To Verify Your Solution is Correct

-We need to remove a few tests that are no longer relevant to our app's current state.
  Update the spec file  __src/app/restaurant/restaurant.component.spec.ts__ to be:

 @sourceref ./restaurant.component.spec.ts